 This blog outlines what rental assistance programs – in terms of dollars towards rent – are available to tenants in the private rental market in New South Wales through the Department of Communities and Justice (DCJ) and other mooted State Government programs.
 It asks whether this assistance is adequate to ensure ‘impacted’ tenants have the support required, so their rent is paid and does not accrue as a debt and become a rent ‘time bomb’ at the end of the COVID-19 crisis.

 Rent Choice Assist COVID-19 Response

 On 27 March 2020 the NSW Government announced a $34 million boost in funding to prevent homelessness, with around $20 million set aside specifically to provide rental subsidies to assist vulnerable people in the private rental market during the COVID-19 crisis.
 DCJ is using around half of this allocation to provide ‘Rent Choice Assist COVID-19 Response’, assistance targeted at people who are homeless or at risk of homelessness.
 The period of assistance is 6 months, but with the possibility of extending this to twelve months.
 It takes the form of a subsidy.
 This is calculated as the difference between a reasonable market rent and 25% of the client’s current gross assessable household income (including 100% of their Commonwealth Rent Assistance entitlement, if applicable).
-More details can be found here.
+More details can be found in the Covid19 Guide or DCJ provides a useful Q& A here.

 ‘Rent Choice Assist COVID-19 Response’ is a positive response to tenants struggling during the COVID-19 crisis.
 It is quite generous (more generous than relief packages seen in other states) and eligibility is based on a ‘low income’ band which has a higher cut off than for social housing.